PoliTwit1984/fireworks/README.md

 ```

 The script will:
+1. Load existing models.json
+2. For each model:
-1. Navigate to the specified OpenRouter model page
+   - Navigate to its OpenRouter page
-2. Look for the Providers tab
-3. Extract provider information if available
+   - Extract provider information
-4. Save the data to `providers.json`
+   - Compare with existing provider data
+   - Only update if changes are detected
+3. Save to models.json only if any providers changed
+4. Report which models were updated and why

 ## Output Format